ST. LOUIS -- The leadoff spot is to Matt Carpenter as a security blanket was to Linus.

 That upped the Cardinals' record to 29-32, which is below their standards but still good enough to be in the chase in this year's version of the National League Central.
 Milwaukee enters the series in first place at 33-31.

-The Brewers lost two of three over the weekend in Arizona, where even the win on Friday night carried a price.
-Second baseman Jonathan Villar landed the 10-day disabled list due to a back injury.
+The Brewers lost two of three over the weekend in Arizona, where even the win Friday night carried a price.
+Second baseman Jonathan Villar landed on the 10-day disabled list witha back injury.

 Adding further insult to that ailment was a bullpen meltdown Sunday in an 11-1 defeat.
 The relief corps gave up 10 runs in the final two innings, breaking up a classic pitchers' duel between Milwaukee's Chase Anderson and Arizona's Robbie Ray.